develprr/metamatic-blog/_posts/2024-03-09-let-us-turn-your-millions-to-billions.md

 Python - because it just happens to be the most popular programming language these days.

 ## Microsoft Azure
 To get started implementing scalable cloud services on Microsoft Azure, I recommend to start with this sane and clear article on implementing your [first Mongo app on ASP.net core](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-mongo-app).
 Have a good journey.
-I'll be be writing about this and other cool topics maybe even sooner than you realize!
+I'll be back writing about this and other cool topics maybe even sooner than you realize!